- Home

 Final thoughts…

-While this article has featured lots of different surveys and polls, most with varying results, the reality is that our perception of which places are the friendliest is entirely subjective and based on our own experiences, which can be wildly different.
+While this article has featured many different surveys and polls, most with varying results, the reality is that our perception of which places are the friendliest is entirely subjective and based on our own experiences, which can be wildly different.

 However, regardless of how many surveys and polls you look at, it’s also true that the same destinations keep cropping up.
-So, while cities like Manchester, Aberdeen, and Oxford might be very different, we can feel confident that they’re friendly, welcoming, and warm – whether you’re only visiting or planning to relocate.
+So, while cities like Manchester, Aberdeen, and Oxford might be very different, we can feel confident that they’re considered friendly, welcoming, and warm by many people.

 Do you agree with this list of the country’s friendliest places?
-Or do you have your own suggestions for the friendliest places to live in the UK?
-We’d love to hear from you in the comments below!
+Or do you have your own suggestions?
+We’d love to hear from you in the comments below.

 Selene Nelson is an author, freelance journalist, and lifestyle writer for Rest Less.
 After graduating from the University of Sussex with a degree in English Literature, Selene began contributing to many major newspapers and websites, and has written for the BBC, The Sunday Times, The Independent, Town & Country, and HuffPost.
 Her specialist subjects include food, travel, and health, though she enjoys writing about a wide range of topics (e.g. her two books are about veganism and psychopathy, respectively!).
 She enjoys cooking (particularly pasta and Asian noodle soups), reading, travelling, hiking, attempting to keep fit, and watching animal videos on YouTube.